marcodpt/data-x/README.md

 filter using it old definition.
  - `filter` is a function that take the data passed to filter and an array of extra arguments and should respond the new data.

+### resolve(scope: Any, expression: String)
+ - `scope` is the current scope
+ - `expression` is a given expression
+This function should evaluate expression in a given scope and return data

 ## Filters
 Any implementation should implement all this filters for a given `data` input